whxitte/ZeroPoint/README.md

 │                 ↳ TRIGGERS notification to Discord/Telegram
 └── YES → Update: is_new=False, status="active", last_seen=NOW
                   ↳ No noise.
 Silent update.

+A "Net new assets: 0" in the ingester's summary means all discovered domains already existed in the database and were updated, not newly inserted.
 ```

 This is what makes ZeroPoint smart — **you only get alerted when something is genuinely new**.